Pepsi gets aggressive on cutting sugar from its drinks

 Pepsi says it's getting serious about cutting sugar from its drinks.

-The global food giant said on Monday that two-thirds of its single serving drinks will have 100 or fewer calories from added sugar by 2025.
+The global food giant said on Monday that two-thirds of its single serving drinks will have 100 or fewer calories by 2025 as it cuts back on sugar.
+Currently, less than 40% of its drinks have 100 calories or fewer.

 PepsiCo (PEP) -- which also owns brands including Gatorade and Tropicana -- said the change was driven by shifting consumer needs and new dietary guidelines from the World Health Organization.